-Assignment of executive functions
+Assignment of functions and agency agreements

-- 97. (1) An executive organ of state, by agreement with another executive organ of state, may - (a) assign any of its functions in terms of an Act of Parliament to that other organ of state; or - (b) authorize that other organ of state to perform any of its functions. - (2) An executive organ of state may perform any function of another executive organ of state that has been assigned to it, or that it has been authorised to perform, in terms of subsection (1).
+- 97. (1) A national executive organ of state, by agreement with [a provincial / another] executive organ of state, may - (a) assign any of its functions in terms of an Act of Parliament to that other organ of state; or - (b) [by proclamation of the President] authorize [that other / the provincial] organ of state to perform any of its functions as its agent. - (2) A [provincial] executive organ of state may perform any function of [the national / another] executive organ of state that has been assigned to it, or that it has been authorised to perform, in terms of subsection (1). - [(3) National legislation may elaborate on the process established in this section.]